-- What services do you need? - What business practices do you find attractive? - Are you the primary decision maker or will someone else (like a spouse or business partner) be helping? - What business practices turn you off?
+- What are you looking for in a law firm? - Why are you looking for legal counsel? - Are you the primary decision maker or will someone else (like a spouse or business partner) be helping? - What would turn you off from hiring a law firm?

 Finally, go a step further to figure out where your target clients are getting their information and what media they are exposed to on a regular basis.
 This will help you decide where to place your ad so you are directly targeting your demographic rather than shooting in the dark.
-In other words, if your clients are going to major websites or even Google to search for service providers, you don't need to waste money on flyers!
+In other words, if your clients are going to major websites or even Google to find a lawyer, you don't need to waste money on a bus stop ad.